yunqing-me/AdAM/README.md

 We note that, ideally Step 1. and Step 2. can be combined together.
 Here, for simplicity we use two steps as demonstration.

-## Evaluate Intra-LPIPS:
+### Evaluation of Intra-LPIPS:
 Use Babies and AFHQ-Cat as example: download images from [here](https://drive.google.com/file/d/1JQDEV_I2wIULqjIp6ms1hpsGgUYZKTgG/view?usp=share_link), then move the unzipped folder into `./cluster_center`, then refer to `Evaluator` in `AdAM_main_adaptation.py`.

+# Data Repository
+The estimated fisher information (i.e., the output of Importance Probing) and Weights (i.e., the output of the main adaptation corresponding to Figure 4 in the main paper) can be found [Here](https://drive.google.com/drive/folders/11uZjqJZl7ImapEndU4locAr2miHCJvDY?usp=share_link).

-# Train your own GAN !
+## Train your own GAN !

 We provide all 10-shot target images and models used in our main paper and Supplementary.
-You can also adapt to other images determined by you.
+You can also adapt to other images selected by yourself.

 Source GAN:
 - [FFHQ](https://drive.google.com/file/d/1TQ_6x74RPQf03mSjtqUijM4MZEMyn7HI/view)